32 Go-To Healthy, Salty Snacks

 1/4 cup: 18 calories, 0 fat (0 saturated fat), 0 cholesterol, 131mg sodium, 4g carbohydrate (2g sugars, 1g fiber), 1g protein.

 Boil frozen edamame pods until tender and you have the beginning of a surprising savory snack.
 Once it’s topped with salt, ginger, garlic and red pepper flakes, each vegetable bite is flavorful and addictive.
-For more ideas like this one, check out this roundup of the 100 best snacks you’re not making.

 1 serving: 52 calories, 2g fat (0 saturated fat), 0 cholesterol, 642mg sodium, 5g carbohydrate (1g sugars, 2g fiber), 4g protein.